 The use of proceeds forms the cornerstone in classifying an instrument as green, social and/or sustainable.
-The proceeds of the sustainable instruments issued under this framework will be used to finance and/or refinance a portfolio of eligible loans/assets in whole or in part that aligns with the green and social categories detailed in the tables below.
-The Group is committed to ensuring appropriate due diligence is conducted to ensure compliance with internal standards on each project prior to allocating funding.
+The proceeds of the sustainable instruments issued under this framework will be used to finance and/or refinance a portfolio of eligible loans/assets, including Absa's own capital and expenditures, in whole or in part that aligns with the green and social categories detailed in the tables below, which are deemed eligible.
+The Group is committed to ensuring appropriate due diligence is conducted to ensure compliance with internal standards on each loan/asset prior to allocating funding.
 Use of proceeds provisions will be included in the instrument's legal documentation.